TedHusted/awake/awake.md/awake.md

 The presentation switches to a red no-entry icon.
 “Some facilities may require an age-range badge for entry.
 To flash a badge, open the ‘VIRTUAL BADGES’ menu on the app.
 Select the relevant badges, and tap your device on the pad.”

 The app begins to conclude its spiel.
 “The X-3000 can also operate many of your mobile apps, such as Notes and Calculator.
-For apps like Music, you can queue a playlist and the sound will play through the speaker.
+For apps like Music, you can queue a playlist and the song will play through your device.
 Please remember that the X-3000 is text-only.
 Other media is not supported.

 “For more about putting X-3000 to work for you, please review our user guide,” the app said cheerfully, ending the presentation.